List of IPv6 transition mechanisms: DNS64

 DNS64 describes a DNS server that when asked for a domain's AAAA records, but only finds A records, synthesizes the AAAA records from the A records.
 The first part of the synthesized IPv6 address points to an IPv6/IPv4 translator and the second part embeds the IPv4 address from the A record.
 The translator in question is usually a NAT64 server.
 The standard-track specification of DNS64 is in RFC 6147.

-There are two noticeable issues with this transition mechanism:
+There are two possible issues with this transition mechanism: